Panel constituted to highlight benefits of Dasu Hydro Power Project

 Commissioner Kohistan besides others.

-Panel constituted to highlight benefits of Dasu Hydro Power Project
+The 13th meeting of the steering Committee of Dasu Hydro Power Project

+was held here in Islamabad which was co-chaired by the Chief Minister Khyber Pakhtunkhwa Mahmood Khan while co-presiding with Federal Minister for Water Resources Faisal Vawda.
+Chairman WAPDA, Secretary Water Resources, SMBR KP, representatives of KP PE&DD,Planning Commission and World Bank participated besides others.

+It was informed at the meeting that the government has given many times compensation than the initially and originally proposed but recently the incumbent government has decided to establish a comprehensive education, health, roads and communication networks so that the area and its people are brought on a par with other parts of the country.